-Michael A. Estrada is a photo and filmmaker, educator, ecologist, and EJ activist from California.
+Michael A. Estrada is a photographer and writer, educator, producer, and EJ activist from California.
 After graduating from UCLA, he moved to the Marin Headlands for an ecological restoration position in the Golden Gate National Parks.
 Inspired by his experience with volunteer audiences and school group visits, he then became an outdoor and environmental educator in San Francisco.
 There, he honed his passions for storytelling, environmental justice, and creative engagement.
-In late 2016 he began his transition toward journalism, with the ongoing commitment to elevate the voices of communities and people through story and visual representation.
+In late 2016 he began his transition toward documentary storytelling, with the ongoing commitment to elevate the voices of communities and people through story and visual representation.
 Michael partners with (outdoor) brands, non-profits, and news agencies around the world.
 He is a first-generation Salvadoran American, and in his free time aspires to a zero-waste lifestyle, trains as a triathlete, and drinks plenty of tea.

 Name: Michael A. Estrada

 Occupation: Documentary journalist

 Outdoor Passion: Photography, plant ID, cycling, and camping.